coastal-science/coastal-science.github.io/content/blog/recent-statistics-msc-graduate-april-houweling-2026-08-12.md

   Department of Statistics and Actuarial Science at Simon Fraser University.
   Congratulations Janine!
 ---
 Master's student April Houweling, has recently graduated from the Department of Statistics and Actuarial Science at Simon Fraser University.
-Congratulations Janine!
+Congratulations April!